-- The objects of the organization must be the betterment of conditions of those engaged in the pursuits of labor, agriculture, or horticulture, the improvement of the grade of their products, and the development of a higher degree of efficiency in their respective occupations.
+- The objects of the organization must be in the best condition upon usage by those who engaged in the pursuits of labour, agriculture, or horticulture, the improvement of the grade of their products, and the development of a higher degree of efficiency in their respective occupations.

-Section 501(c)(6) of the Internal Revenue Code provides for the exemption of business leagues, chambers of commerce, real estate boards, boards of trade and professional football leagues, which are not organized for profit and no part of the net earnings of which inures to the benefit of any private shareholder or individual.
+Section 501(c)(6) of the Internal Revenue Code provides exemption status for business leagues, chambers of commerce, real estate boards, boards of trade and professional football leagues.
+These organizations generally don't focus on the profits and the net earnings aren't inured to the benefit of any private shareholder or individual.
 They can also take part in some political activities without losing their exemption status.

 Form 5768 known as the Election/Revocation of Election by an Eligible Section 501(c)(3) Organization To Make Expenditures To Influence Legislation, is used by section 501(c)(3) eligible organization who either elect to use or revoke their election to use the provisions related to lobbying expenditures without losing its tax-exempt status.

 Form 1120-POL, U.S. Income Tax Return for Certain Political Organizations is an annual income tax return filed by certain political organizations whose taxable income exceeds $100 for the tax year and other exempt organizations described under Section 527.